DEFRA/gwa-notification-sender/README.md

 for your preferred installation option.

-The app will initiate the process when a file is uploaded to the container specified by the env var `CONTACT_LISTS_INITIAL_CONTAINER` e.g.
+The app will initiate the process when a file is uploaded to the container specified by the env var `CONTACT_LIST_CONTAINER` e.g.
-`contact-lists-initial-local`.
+`contact-list-local`.
 The other containers and queues used by the app will be created if they do not already exist.

 The app uses `local.settings.json` for local development.
-[example.local.settings.json](example.local.settings.json) can be used as the basis as it contains all required env vars with the exception of secrets which have been removed.
+[.local.settings.json](.local.settings.json) can be used as the basis as it contains all required env vars with the exception of secrets which have been removed.
 The connection string for Azurite is included.